whorfian/whorf/README.md

   ; ' w p z  m d b j x
 ```
 ---
 Another fun option is to throw in a repeat key!
 We're doing a lot of optimizing for stagger, and much of the time it's difficult to fit a repeat key into stagger because there's no nearby, extra thumb key to put it on.
 Well, with this configuration it's easy to just slap one on above `i`.
 Analyzers will start to complain about all the SFB on `s` because of the punctuation, but nowadays I'm in the camp that we've cared too much about optimizing for punctuation in the past.
 People normally slow down on punctuation like `.` anyways because they're shifting letters, so it being SFB heavy doesn't really even matter.
-Enjoy your incredibly low consecutive finger usage, low distance, and high atlernation.
+Enjoy your incredibly low consecutive finger usage, low distance, and high alternation.
 ```
 wharrf
 # u o c f  q k n l ,